NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

     :cell: 7

-The drift results from the reference data are accessible though the :meth:`~nannyml.drift.univariate.result.Result.filter` method of the drift calculator results:
+The drift results from the reference data are accessible though the :meth:`~nannyml.base.AbstractResult.filter` method of the drift calculator results:

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Drift - Univariate.ipynb